Characters: Artemis Academy And Apollo Academy

-- The Smart Girl: She's really good with data.
-So much so that Faith is genuinely curious whenever she can't get information on any given subject.
+- The Smart Girl: She's described as "a living Google" on the cast page of the print edition and is really good with data.
+So much so, that Faith is genuinely curious whenever she can't find information on any given subject.

 - This Cannot Be!: When it looks like Faith is the "traitor" Sandy is horrified.

 Ash is the ace of Apollo Academy and Faith's more or less boyfriend.
 Not much is known about Ash at this point beyond the fact that he works (and apparently lives) at a Chinese restaurant, is skilled enough to fight Faith on even ground, take on multiple lesser opponents at once, and is seemingly adored by the girls of Artemis as much as Faith herself.